ejtaal/aa/README.md

 TODO
 ====
-- Make a more user friendly settings area, which let's you easily select which books to display and in which order.
 - Add more dictionaries...
 - Improve roman -> arabic letters substitution (make it more like yamli)

 Sources and acknowledgements
 ============================

-This project would not have been possible without the initial help of certain people, namely:
+This project would not have been possible without the initial help of certain very helpful people, namely:

-The search facility for both Hans Wehr (3rd print) & Hava has been made possible by using data generously provided by a fan of this website.
+The indexes for both Hans Wehr (3rd print) & Hava has been made possible by using data generously provided by a fan of this website.

-The search facility for Lanes Lexicon and suggestions for including the supplement has been made possible by using data generously provided by Abdul Hafiz (<a class=small_button href='mailto:ahlimbada at yahoo.co.uk'>contact</a>).
+The index for Lanes Lexicon and suggestions for including the supplement has been made possible by using data generously provided by Abdul Hafiz (<a class=small_button href='mailto:ahlimbada at yahoo.co.uk'>contact</a>).

+The index for Steingass has been provided by some very helpful Malaysian students of Arabic.

+Jazakum Allahu khair :)

 Software used: